BASI’s Alpine Level 1 is the first rung on the ski instructor qualification ladder.

 After one, two or three weeks of training – depending on which course you are on – it is time to sit your BASI Alpine Level 1 exam.
 This 5 day on-snow exam sees you working with a BASI trainer to improve all aspects of your skiing and teaching.
 This is a week long continuous assessment, so the trainer will be working to help you improve to reach the required level by the end of the week (if you’re not there already).
 As well as on-snow sessions they will also run off-snow theory sessions in the evening.

 If you do not quite reach the required level for either the Technical or Teaching element or for both then fear not – we will arrange a resit for you after a little more practice.
-And if it is only a partial resit that you need then this only takes 1 day.
+If it is only a partial resit that you need then this only takes 1 day.

 After the Exam